 We provide protective measures.
 Disinfectant is available on each floor.
 If need be, we can provide a disposable face mask.

 We regularly disinfect and air our space.
 We introduced a service break from 15.00 to 16.00.

 We take our temperatures before we start working.

 We introduced a limit of visitors.
 At any one time, the exhibition can be attended by 10 visitors, including 1 person in the featured enclosed space with the video presentation.

 The cloakroom and the coffee-and-tea corner are currently not in use.

 Pass it on

 When designing the communication for Race and forest we want to reduce the environmental impact of our actions to a minimum.
 We don’t send out paper invitations, we don’t produce gadgets, we have no outdoor advertising.
 Reducing the industrial overproduction, we want the Internet to be the main source of information about the exhibition, and knowledge about it to travel by word of mouth and to be handed around.

 We have made only a single copy of the poster available for our visitors, exhibited for a limited time in various popular places.
 If you see it, please talk about it.

-We have made a single copy of the leaflet.
+We made a single copy of a leaflet.
 If it finds its way into your hands, please treat it with respect and pass it on to another person who may be interested in the topic.